-It is estimated that our limited available cash resources as of the date of this Annual Report on Form 10-K, would be sufficient to continue operations on a limited budget only through May 15, 2016.
-In addition to the \$1,806,000 raised during the year ended December 31, 2015, we intend to raise additional capital that would fund our operations through at least December 31, 2016.
-We are currently negotiating the terms of additional financing with investors and are considering a private placement of our common stock and warrants to purchase common stock.
+In addition to the \$1,121,000 raised during the year ended December 31, 2016 and the \$289,000 raised in the calendar year-to-date, we intend to raise additional capital that would fund our operations through at least December 31, 2017.
+We expect to access capital under the previously reported equity purchase agreement, pursuant to which we have the right, but not the obligation, to sell shares of our common stock, as described in our Registration Statement on Form S-1 (333-214049) filed on February 8, 2017.
+We also may continue to obtain additional financing from investors through the private placement of our common stock and warrants to purchase our common stock.
 Any financing transaction could also, or in the alternative, include the issuance of our debt or convertible debt securities.
 There can be no assurance that a financing transaction would be available to us on terms and conditions that we determined are acceptable.

-We cannot give any assurance that we will in the future be able to achieve a level of profitability from the sale of future products or otherwise to sustain our operations.
+We cannot give any assurance that we will in the future be able to achieve a level of profitability from the sale of existing or future products or otherwise to sustain our operations.
 These conditions raise substantial doubt about our ability to continue as a going concern.
-The accompanying consolidated financial statements do not include any adjustments to reflect the possible future effects on recoverability and reclassification of assets or the amounts and classification of liabilities that may result from the outcome of this uncertainty.
+The accompanying financial statements do not include any adjustments to reflect the possible future effects on recoverability and reclassification of assets or the amounts and classification of liabilities that may result from the outcome of this uncertainty.

-Any inability to so obtain additional financing on acceptable terms will materially and adversely affect us, including requiring us to significantly further curtail or cease business operations altogether.
+Any inability to obtain additional financing on acceptable terms will materially and adversely affect us, including requiring us to significantly further curtail or cease business operations altogether.